 Ask the Expert:

 What can we do to help slow progress of PN?
 You mentioned a medicine in the future; but in the meantime, what is the best practice to slow progress?

 Based on the work that our colleagues have done, exercise is the only thing that we know of.
 We always tell our patients of the trials that were underway in diabetic and pre-diabetic patients and encourage them to do a combination of aerobic exercise and resistance training.

 Is there a connection between PN and other medications, such as medication for epilepsy?

 Yes.
-Some epilepsy medications with many years of use (phenytoin is an example) can cause neuropathy; but these are very rare and is unclear how truly they are connected.
+Some epilepsy medications with many years of use (phenytoin is an example) can cause neuropathy; but these are very rare, and it is unclear how truly they are connected.

-Do most cases of “small fiber” usually progress to “large fiber” & loss of balance?
+Do most cases of “small fiber” usually progress to “large fiber” and loss of balance?